huaweicloud/terraform-provider-huaweicloud/docs/resources/dli_flinkjar_job.md

 * `runtime_config` - (Optional, Map) Specifies customizes optimization parameters when a Flink job is running.

-* `tags` - (Optional, Map, ForceNew) Specifies the key/value pairs to associate with the resource.
+* `tags` - (Optional, Map) Specifies the key/value pairs to associate with the resource.
- Changing this parameter will create a new resource.

 ## Attribute Reference